*Photo by Carly Fishman

 Chloe holds an MA in Education in Specialized Studies, focusing on transformative experiences, from Harvard University.
 Her research focused on what ritual, game, and performance studies can teach us about designing immersive learning experiences.

 Chloe is currently studying towards rabbinic ordination at RRC, where she is a Wexner Graduate Fellow.
-She serves as a rabbinic apprentice at the Center for Small Town Jewish Life.
+She serves as a rabbinic apprentice at the Center for Small Town Jewish Life out of Colby College in Maine.

 Grappling with life in all its complexity